saaguero/ckad-notes/README.md

 https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/

 # Docs that may be out-of-scope for CKAD

+The following links are most likely not going to be tested in the CKAD exam.
+Nevertheless, it doesn't hurt knowing a little bit about them.

 https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/
 - Like a `Deployment`, a `StatefulSet` manages Pods that are based on an identical container spec.
 Unlike a Deployment, a StatefulSet maintains a `sticky identity` for each of their Pods.